lidijat/lidijat/README.md

 - 🌱 I’m currently learning <b>Python</b>

-- 👯 All of my projects are available at https://lidijat.github.io/

 - 💬 Ask me about <b>R, Statistical inference, Machine learning, Experimental design, A/B testing</b>

 - 📫 How to reach me: lidijat@gmail.com